lclh813/Check_Calculation_Result/README.md

 - ```main.py``` Contain all the execution codes.

 ### 3.2.
 Jupyter Notebook
-It is possible that GitHub fails to display Jupyter Notebooks.
-Should such circumstances arise, please refer to ***Part 4.
-Steps*** listed below for code samples.

 ### 3.2.1.
 Outline
 ### 3.2.1.1.
 Check Original Data
 - To verify if original data is imported into Excel correctly by comparing data retreived from Database and Excel.